Spanish Moss &

 If you're growing Spanish moss outdoors, it's important to provide it with some shade during the hottest part of the day.
 The Spanish moss prefers bright, indirect light.
 It can tolerate some direct sunlight, but it's important to avoid exposing this tree Spanish to too much direct sunlight as it can scorch the leaves.

-If you notice that your Spanish moss is starting to turn brown or wilt, it may be a sign that it's not receiving enough light.
 The Spanish moss tree relies on photosynthesis to produce energy, so it's important to provide it with enough light to thrive.
 If you're growing a moss tree indoors, you can supplement natural light with a grow light to provide the plant with the light it needs to grow.

 Optimal Soil & Fertilizer Needs